nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `watchlist -n <WATCHLIST_NAME>`

+> :bulb: Watchlist name can only consist of alphanumeric characters and/or spaces.
-> :warning: Watchlist name has to be unique in your workspace.
+> :warning: Watchlist name has to be unique in the workspace.

 <br/>